 In the Query results pane, expand a log entry by clicking the expand button chevron_right.

-Left-click on a field's value.
+Click on a field's value.
 From the menu, select Add field to Log fields pane.

 The custom field appears in the Log fields pane as a list of key-value pairs.

 To remove a custom field from the Log fields pane, click Remove next to the field.
-You can also remove a custom field from the list by left-clicking on it in the Query results pane and selecting Remove from Log fields.

 Note that the following types of fields can't be added to the Log fields pane: